Kaitlyn Vincie: Biography

-Vincie was born on December 10, 1987, in Harrisonburg, Virginia, and was raised firstly in Bridgewater before her family moved to Warrenton when Vincie had started high school.
+Vincie was born on December 10, 1987, in Harrisonburg, Virginia, and was raised firstly in Bridgewater before her family moved to Warrenton when Vincie began high school.
 She is the daughter of John and Margaret Vincie, and has one older sister.
 Vincie's grandmother, Eleanor N. Logan, was a fifth-grade teacher, while her grandfather was part of the faculty of Bridgewater College.
 From an early age, she displayed an interest in journalism.
-Vincie graduated from Fauquier High School in 2006.
+Vincie attended John Wayland Elementary, Wilbur Pence Middle School, before graduating from Fauquier High School in 2006.
 She competed in track and field competitions, and worked as a manager for the school's wrestling team for four years.
-She clinched victory in the 800 meters event of the AAA Cedar Run District.
-Vincie met journalist Al Pearce who mentored her and provided Vincie with a large amount of information.
+Vincie won the 800 meters event of the AAA Cedar Run District.

+Having been drawn to sports journalism, Vincie authored stories for the high school paper and college paper.
+Journalist Al Pearce mentored her and provided her a large amount of information.
 She graduated from Christopher Newport University in 2010 with a bachelor's degree in communications.
 Vincie worked as an intern for the university's athletics department, and had a similar job for the USAR Pro Cup Series at Charlotte Motor Speedway.
 She wrote a senior dissertation on auto racing gender disparity which was focused on woman race car driver Danica Patrick, and became interested in the sport after she secured a pit lane pass for the NASCAR All-Star Race.
 She names Krista Voda and Wendy Venturini as her inspirations.

 Vincie successfully auditioned for a job at Langley Speedway after a friend discovered the opportunity while browsing on Craigslist.
 During her time at Langley Speedway, she waited tables for three nights each week.
 She interviewed drivers for Langley Speedway TV which were telecast on local television station WSKY and on Cox on Demand.
 After the conclusion of her first racing season, Vincie became concerned over her future and chose to upload self-made NASCAR reports onto YouTube.
 She uploaded a video blog series aimed towards racing fans called Hot for NASCAR where she interviewed drivers and gave her opinions on the Sprint Cup Series.
 Vincie was assisted by producers from Langley Speedway who provided her with a chroma key and installed video equipment.
 She also studied computer software to allow her to edit her videos.
 The blogs achieved a large amount of success, that it caused stock car racing website SceneDaily to broadcast them on their site every week.
 Following her new popularity, Langley Speedway's management elected to keep her for the next racing season, after which she left.
 Vincie auditioned for Miss Sprint Cup in 2010 but did not make the final round.